NATIONAL GOLF FOUNDATION

 The Emergency Nine

-Have you gotten out to play nine holes in recent months?
-If so, you're not alone.
+Did you get out to play nine holes at some point in 2020?
+If so, you weren't alone.

-Golf course operators report that afternoon and evening tee times have been popular, which seems right given that Covid-19 has changed the contours of the work day for many.
-Sorting through recent golf participation and engagement research, the number of short loops (as a percentage of total loops) is up over 15% in 2020.
+During the summer months in particular, when there were extra hours of sunlight, golf course operators reported that afternoon and evening tee times were exceptionally popular, which seems right given that Covid-19 changed the contours of the work day for many.
+Sorting through our golf participation and engagement research, the number of short loops (as a percentage of total loops) was up over 15% in 2020.

-Core golfers report that 33% of their rounds this year have been of the nine-hole variety, while occasional golfers tell us that nearly half (48%) are playing nine holes.
+Core golfers report that 33% of their rounds were of the nine-hole variety, while occasional golfers told us that more than 40% of the rounds they played were nine holes.
 This will be seen as good news by many, especially the USGA given their PLAY9 initiative, and would indicate that the “time barrier” to golf is being overcome by more golfers.

-We've talked about the increase in beginners and youth golfers (see below), so clearly the late-day tee times aren't just for the work-at-home crowd.
-With late summer days, those nine-hole twilight rounds present the perfect opportunity for families to get to the course after an early dinner, or newcomers to get more comfortable with the game.
+We've talked about the increase in beginners and youth golfers, so clearly the late-day tee times weren't just for the work-at-home crowd.
+Those nine-hole twilight rounds on late summer days presented the perfect opportunity for families to get to the course after an early dinner, or newcomers to get more comfortable with the game.

-A Look at Nine-Hole Facilities as a Proportion of Total Supply
+A Look at U.S. Nine-Hole Golf Facilities as a Proportion of Total Supply

 Did you know that up until 1974, there were more nine-hole golf facilities in the U.S. than those with 18 or more holes?